Care Leavers advice and information

-If we are satisfied that you are eligible, and do not have accommodation anywhere that you have a right to occupy, and can gain access to, we will try to help you resolve your homelessness.
-As a care leaver, we would decide if you are more vulnerable than an ordinary person, and may decide you are in a priority need group as a result.
-If this is the case, we will provide you with temporary accommodation, while we try help you find a more permanent solution.
+If we are satisfied that you are eligible, and you do not have accommodation anywhere that you have a right to occupy and can gain access to, we will try to help you resolve your homelessness.
+As a care leaver, we would decide if you are more vulnerable than a non-care leaver, and may decide that you are in a priority needs group, as a result.
+If this is the case, we will provide you with temporary accommodation, while we try to help you find a more permanent solution.

 Whether you are vulnerable or not, we will try to relieve your homelessness for a period of 56 days.